 According to the trustee, the basis for liability of the director was twofold:

-- On the one hand, the liability resided in the fact that the director – after the bankruptcy of the company had been filed – had made several payments to one supplier.
+on the one hand, the liability arose from the fact that the director – after the bankruptcy of the company had been applied for – had made several payments to one supplier;

 The District Court of Noord-Holland was of the opinion that the director could not be seriously accused of any personal responsibility.
 It reached this conclusion because the supplier’s claims were due, and the supplier was not the only creditor paid by the company during that period.

-The bankruptcy trustee was therefore not followed in his assertion that there had been a death house construction set up deliberately by the director.
-Moreover, the bankruptcy trustee had insufficiently substantiated that the payments to the supplier were motivated by a personal interest of the director.
+The bankruptcy trustee was therefore not followed in his assertion that the director had deliberately set up a death house structure.
+Moreover, the bankruptcy trustee had not provided sufficient substantiation that the payments to the supplier were motivated by a personal interest of the director.

-Are you dealing with a party that has (consciously) not paid your bills, but they do pay other creditors?
+Are you dealing with a party that has (deliberately) not paid your bills, but has paid other creditors?
 Has this debtor been declared bankrupt in the meantime?
 VIOTTA is happy to help.
 Please contact Daan Holtus: email@example.com.